 BC Passive House Factory, Pemberton, British Columbia

 An eco-friendly building where eco-friendly buildings are constructed?
 It doesn’t get much greener than that!
 Made entirely of wood, the building’s construction used 971 tonnes of carbon dioxide less than if it were built using concrete.
 A double-walled system and high performance wood windows allow sunshine and body heat from the occupants to provide the majority of the factory’s heating needs.
-I’m so impressed I may have to look into this company for our Real Life Home.
+I’m so impressed I may have to look into this company for Our House in the Trees.

 Bibliotheque du Boise, Montreal, Quebec